connexcs/docs/getting-started.md

 1. Select the Provider Card by check marking the entire row from the list.
 2. Press the **Delete** button which is next to the **"Upload File"** button.

-### Searching the Provider Rate Cards

-Users can search the **"Provider Rate Cards"** from the search text field and get the results, instantly.
-Edit Rate Cards

-Users can edit the rate cards saved earlier.
-Follow the steps given below:

-1. Select the Provider Card by check marking the entire row from the list.
-2. Press the **Edit Cards** button.
-3. Edit the Basic or Advanced details.

-There are several other buttons also present, other than **Edit Cards.*** They include:

-1. Revision
-2. Download CVS
-3. Delete revision
-4. Upload
-5. View all uploaded files

-Following figure illustrates these buttons:

-![alt text][other-options]

-User can take any desired action by making use of these options.

-![alt text][using-ratecard1]

-## Delayed BYE

-We can delay the release of a downstream BYE message to the carrier be setting the Delay BYE message.

 ## Ingress Routing